giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 `T_lookup(file)` returns the value interpolated at the current normalized coordinate `t` for the active integration point.

-# Shear Weight Laws in Composed Sections
+# Shear Weight Laws in Sections

 The same polygon-pair logic used for `weight_laws` also applies to `shear_weight_laws`.